bh247484/UEMetasoundNodes/README.md

 # What is it?
-Custom FM Synth and Wavefolder dsp implemented in an Unreal Engine Metasound node, all packaged in a Unreal Engine plugin.
+A custom FM Synth and Wavefolder dsp implemented in an Unreal Engine Metasound node, all packaged in a Unreal Engine plugin.
 There's also a Metasound asset (the 3 voice fm synth described later in the README) in the `Content/` folder which implements the custom Metasound nodes.

 # DSP
 I created and implemented two different Metasound nodes, an FM Synth Tone Generator and a Nonlinear Wavefolder/Saturator.
 The `TestNode` is a simple hard coded gain node I used as a template for the other nodes.

 Header declarations for the custom nodes are located in `Source/MetaNodes/Private/` and the cpp implementations are in `Source/MetaNodes/Public/`.